Internal Bousfield Localizations: Construction

 \subsubsection{Definitions}

 In order to use internal Homs, we first ask that $\cD_0$ be a monoidal model category (\cite{Ho}), with internal Hom $\uHomD$.
-For simplicity, every notion of \cite{Hi} using Hom sets that is generalized using internal Homs will be referred to as a generalized or as an internal concept.
-For instance, we would define: \beq \map(k_0,F) = \uHomDCopw(\tilde{k_0}, \hat{F}) \nonumber \eeq as an internal right homotopy function complex (abbr. iRhfC), where $\tilde{k_0}$ is a cofibrant approximation to $k_0$, and $\hat{F}$ is a simplicial resolution of $F$.\\
+For simplicity, every notion of \cite{Hi} using Hom sets that is generalized using internal Homs will be referred to as a \textbf{generalized} or as an \textbf{internal concept}.
+For instance, we would define: \beq \map(k_0,F) = \uHomDCopw(\tilde{k_0}, \hat{F}) \nonumber \eeq as an internal right homotopy function complex (abbr. iRhfC), where $\tilde{k_0}$ is a cofibrant approximation to $k_0$, and $\hat{F}$ is a simplicial resolution of $F$.
+The existence of an internal Hom in $\DCop$ will be discussed below.\\

-For later purposes, we make the following definitions: \begin{iRhfC} An internal right homotopy function complex (abbr. iRhfC) is an object of $\DCopDop$ of the form $\uHomDCop(\tilde{X}, \hat{Y})$, where $\tilde{X}$ is a cofibrant approximation to $X$ and $\hat{Y}$ is a simplicial resolution of $Y$. \end{iRhfC} \begin{iLhfC} An internal left homotopy function complex (abbr. iLhfC) is an object of $\DCopDop$ of the form $\uHomDCop(\tilde{X}, \hat{Y})$, where $\tilde{X}$ is a cosimplicial resolution of $X$ and $\hat{Y}$ is a fibrant approximation to $Y$. \end{iLhfC} Note that $h_x = \Hom_{\cC}(-,x)$ is a set-valued functor, not an object of $\DCop$.
+For later purposes, we make the following definitions: \begin{iRhfC} An \textbf{internal right homotopy function complex} (abbr. iRhfC) is an object of $\DCopDop$ of the form $\uHomDCop(\tilde{X}, \hat{Y})$, where $\tilde{X}$ is a cofibrant approximation to $X$ and $\hat{Y}$ is a simplicial resolution of $Y$. \end{iRhfC} \begin{iLhfC} An \textbf{internal left homotopy function complex} (abbr. iLhfC) is an object of $\DCopDop$ of the form $\uHomDCop(\tilde{X}, \hat{Y})$, where $\tilde{X}$ is a cosimplicial resolution of $X$ and $\hat{Y}$ is a fibrant approximation to $Y$. \end{iLhfC} Note that $h_x = \Hom_{\cC}(-,x)$ is a set-valued functor, not an object of $\DCop$.
 Hence we ask that $\cC$ be a $\cD_0$-enriched category(\cite{K}).
 This we can do since $\cD_0$ is a monoidal category.\\